 Module Configuration without Parallax USB Adapter Board

-Refer to this example for configuring XBee modules using the X-CTU software and the Parallax adapter board.
+Refer to this example for configuring XBee modules using the X-CTU software.

 Use the Parallax USB Adapter board or the setup shown above to connect the XBee modules to the PC for configuration.
 If using the above setup, ensure the 'Serial Select' slide switch is set to 'Micro'.